-Descovy is an HIV prevention medication that reduces your risk of contracting HIV.
-PrEP is approved by the Food and Drug Administration for the prevention of HIV among people exposed to HIV through sex or injecting drugs.
+PrEP is a medication approved by the Food and Drug Administration for the prevention of HIV among people exposed to HIV through sex or drugs.

-To see if you may be eligible to participate, call us at 628-217-6319 or send us your contact information using the contact form on this page to see if you might qualify.
-If you do, we will set up the first screening visit for you to come in to our office to see if you meet further study criteria.
+If you are eligible, we will set up the first screening visit for you to come in to our office, or a virtual visit if you live in another part of California.
+This visit is to see if you meet further study criteria.
 Determining study eligibility involves meeting with a research associate, clinical staff and various other procedures, which will be explained to you during the informed consent process.